2018ik/2018ik.github.io/_wiki/mystery.markdown

 ## Application

 These mysteries can be understood through God's revelation.
-Peter's affirmation that Jesus is the "Son of the living God" was through revelation.
+For example, Peter's affirmation that Jesus is the "Son of the living God" was through revelation.

 ## Examples